grafana/grafana/docs/sources/panels/specify-thresholds/_index.md

 +++
-title = "Specify thresholds to set the color of visualization text and background" aliases = ["/docs/grafana/next/panels/thresholds/", "/docs/sources/panels/specify-thresholds/"] weight = 300
+title = "Modify visualization text and background colors" aliases = ["/docs/grafana/next/panels/thresholds/", "/docs/sources/panels/specify-thresholds/"]
+weight = 300
 +++

-# Specify thresholds to set the color of visualization text and background
+# Modify visualization text and background colors

 Use thresholds to set the color of a visualization text and background.